-- There is evidence that the needs of disabled defendants with certain impairments are not being met in the criminal justice system, with concerns in England and Wales that the Court Reform Programme could make it difficult for disabled defendants in particular to take part in criminal justice processes, as well as disadvantaging older people.
-There are concerns that court closures under the reform programme particularly disadvantage disabled people, women with the protected characteristic of pregnancy and maternity, and carers.
+- There is evidence that the needs of disabled defendants with certain impairments are not being met in the criminal justice system.
+There are concerns in England and Wales that aspects of the court reform programme, particularly the move to remote hearings and online processes, could make it difficult for certain disabled defendants to take part in justice processes and also put older people at a disadvantage.

 Read more about the UK Government’s actions on access to justice, including fair trials.